ambermanry/sampleapp/README.md

 Install servers and unit testing platform:
 ------------------------------------------
 - install a CFML engine (We used Railo in this example http://www.getrailo.org.
-This app assumes that Railo runs on port 7777)
+This app assumes that Railo runs on port 7777). - I have changed the ports that Railo uses since I have Tomcat running locally as well.
+To do this, edit the server.xml in the tomcat/conf directory.
+Change the shutdown port to 8775, Connector Port should be 7777.
 - install MXUnit (download zip from mxunit.org.
 Copy mxunit folder to {RailoDir}/tomcat/webapps/ROOT
 - install MySQL
 - install Java 7  (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html (Java SE Development Kit 7u25).